 Feeling: Conclusions are based on personal values about Sensing or Intuitive information.
 Focus is on empathy and harmony.

 Every individual uses all four of these mental functions.
 However, there is a hierarchy of energy, with one function getting the most energy and one the least.
 Once you know your best-fit type and order of preferences, you can identify which one is your inferior function.
+Have you heard about cbd for treating anxiety and depression.
+Check these edibles here.
 Once you have that information, there are common triggers you can learn about your inferior function to manage stress effectively.
 It starts with answering questions such as:

 How do I perform when I’m at my best, in my dominant function?